Kim Molina: Television and film

-At the 2015 Metro Manila Film Festival, she earned a Best Supporting Actress award nomination for her portrayal of Luli in #WalangForever, which starred Jennylyn Mercado and was directed by Dan Villegas.
+At the 2015 Metro Manila Film Festival, she earned a Best Supporting Actress award nomination for her portrayal of Luli in WalangForever, which starred Jennylyn Mercado and was directed by Dan Villegas.

 In 2016, she became a talent of Viva Films.
 In the same year, she starred in Camp Sawi alongside Bela Padilla, Arci Muñoz, Yassi Pressman, and Andi Eigenmann.

 In 2017, Molina was awarded Best Performance by a Female Recording Artist in the Awit Awards for her debut single "Naluluha Ako" under Viva Records.

 She starred alongside Sarah Geronimo in the 2018 Philippine adaptation of the Korean movie musical, Miss Granny.

 In 2019, Molina top-billed in two films: first, in the digital iWant movie Momol Nights alongside actor Kit Thompson, then in #Jowable.
 Because of the box office success of her films that year, she was awarded Most Promising Female Star for Movies at the 51st Guillermo Mendoza Awards 2020 Box Office Entertainment Awards.

 In October 2020, she was chosen to be one of the Celebrity Judge Detectives of Masked Singer Pilipinas, the Philippine edition of The Masked Singer franchise that followed a 2nd season on 2022.
 She also hosted the second season of Born to Be a Star alongside Matteo Guidicelli.

+She is also well known for portraying the dual role of Atty.
+Lui Manuel/Jane in the Philippine adaptation of Wonderful Nightmare.
+Following her acclaimed performance and the success of her top-billing films on Netflix Philippines, she earned the title “Dramedy Queen” by VIVA FILMS in 2026.